HL7/fhircast-docs/input/pagecontent/4-4-multitab-considerations.md

 #### Opening Multiple Patients

 As illustrated below, context synchronization is maintained between multiple and single-tabbed applications even across multiple contexts being opened.
-The initial `Patient-open` works as expected by synchronizing the two applicationss for Patient 1.
+The initial `Patient-open` works as expected by synchronizing the two applications for Patient 1.
 When the multi-tab application opens a second patient (without closing the first) the single-tab application follows the context change, resulting in the applications staying in sync.
 Even when the user is working within the multi-tab application, the single-tab application can still stay in sync with the current context.

 {% include img.html img="MultiplePatientOpens.png" caption="Figure: Multiple patient open example" %}